bitcraze/kinect-detector-windows/README.md

 # kinect-detector-windows
 Crazyflie detector using Kinect 2.
 Windows implementation using Microsoft's Kinect SDK.
 This program detects the Crazyflie quadcopter and sends its position (x,y,z, angle) using a ZeroMQ socket.
-You can fing more information about the system setup (ie. how to autonomously fly a Crazyflie) in the Bitcraze wiki: https://wiki.bitcraze.io/doc:crazyflie:vision:index
+You can find more information about the system setup (ie. how to autonomously fly a Crazyflie) in the Bitcraze wiki: https://wiki.bitcraze.io/doc:crazyflie:vision:index

-The project is developped using Visual Studio 2013 Comunity edition.
+The project is developed using Visual Studio 2013 Community edition.

 Dependencies:
  - The Microsoft Kinect for Windows SDK 2.0